openshift/openshift-origin-design/designs/developer/add-45/sections/Adv-Health_Checks.md

 ![Health Checks link clicked](img/Select_Health_Checks_2.png)

-When the Health Checks section is expanded there are 3 probes listed (Readiness, Liveness, and Startup) with a Add <probe name> link associated with each probe.
+When the Health Checks section is expanded there are 3 probes listed (Readiness, Liveness, and Startup) with an Add <probe name> link associated with each probe.

 ![Health Checks options](img/Select_Add_Probe.png)